Cold; Respiratory infection - cold

 - People under a fair amount of stress

 Most people treat colds without seeing a doctor.
-If you do see your doctor, the diagnosis will be made based on your symptoms and exam.
-He or she may take a throat culture to rule out strep throat.
+If you do see a doctor, he or she will make a diagnosis based on your symptoms and exam.
+The doctor may take a throat culture to rule out strep throat.
 If you have an underlying lung condition, such as asthma or emphysema, you should let your doctor know right away when you get a cold.

-Although anyone can get a cold, there are a few things that you can do that may help improve your immune system and make you less susceptible to getting colds:
+Although anyone can get a cold, there are things you can do to boost your immunity and make you less susceptible.

 - Drink a lot of water to help loosen mucus.